iamamused/github-cross-link/README.md

 2. If Safari doesn't prompt you to install, double click it.

+3. To check if everyting is working, [go here](http://github.com/iamamused/github-cross-link/blob/master/test/Example.php) and see if you can click the Example_Class_Name.

-3. Once installed go to Safari > Preferences > Extensions > github cross link and enter the include patterns for your library.
+4. If that worked, go to Safari > Preferences > Extensions > GitHub Cross Link and enter the include patterns for your libraries.

 ### Include Patterns